Summary

 Initial perceived value of points sceptically lower, due to existing schemes.

-i.e Quantas, Everyday Rewards.
+i.e Qantas, Everyday Rewards.

-Users didn’t see the need for “gamification”.
+Some users expressed they did not see the need for “gamification”.

 Shipped solutions